 - If you’re actively searching for a job, then you should be focusing on your social skills and your ability to work with others!
 Nearly all job growth since 1980 has been in social- skill-intensive occupations.

-- According to Gallup, having close friends and positive interactions at work significantly increases engagement with the organization (and more engagement, typically means better bottomline results for the organization).
+- According to Gallup, having close friends and positive interactions at work significantly increases engagement with the organization.